unrealwork/atsd-use-cases/USMortality/README.md

   OPTION (ROW_MEMORY_THRESHOLD 500000)
 ```

+In this query, we are able to calculate the percentage of pneumonia and influenza deaths using the line `sum(pni.value)/sum(tot.value)*100 AS 'pneumonia_influenza_deaths, %',`.

 ```ls
 | city         | state  | region              | all_deaths  | pneumonia_influenza_deaths  | pneumonia_influenza_deaths, %  | population |
 |--------------|--------|---------------------|-------------|-----------------------------|--------------------------------|------------|